Trinak91/aws-cybersecurity-home-lab/README.md

 ### Security Assessment

 The `/etc/ssh` directory permissions are appropriately configured.
+### /etc/ssh/sshd_config

+The permissions of the SSH server configuration file were reviewed using `ls -l`.

+    -rw-r--r-- 1 root root /etc/ssh/sshd_config

+The file is owned by `root` and is writable only by the root user.
+Other users have read-only access.

+### Security Assessment

+The SSH configuration file has appropriate write permissions.
+Restricting modification to root helps prevent unauthorized changes to SSH authentication and access-control settings.
 Restricting write access to root helps prevent unauthorized modification of SSH configuration files and host keys.